Summer Ethnic Food Festivals in New England

-Visit these ethnic food festivals in New England this summer.
+For a taste of something new, visit these summer ethnic food festivals in New England.
 Call ahead or check Web sites for the latest information on schedules and possible admission fees.

 St. Louis Field, jct.
 West & Prospect Sts.

 The largest Franco-American festival in New England highlights food (don’t miss those meat pies), music, and writings.
 Check out the La Kermesse Idol Contest.

 Green Mountain Chew Chew Food & Music Fest

 Nestled next to Lake Champlain, with a railroad theme, this fest will host Vietnamese, Chinese, Pakistani, Afghani, Mexican, and Middle Eastern food vendors, among others.